-This is a great interview with Dr. Stephen D. Phinney – one of the authors of The Art And Science of Low-Carbohydrate Living.
+This is a great interview with Dr. Stephen D. Phinney – one of the authors of a book called The Art And Science of Low-Carbohydrate Living.

 He’s had 25 years of clinical experience prescribing a low-carb, ketogenic diet for patients and has been in constant ketosis for 6 years himself.